 A degree of hepatic fibrosis or cirrhosis is apparent even in children with a successful Kasai.
 Portal hypertension is present in most cases and has its own complications such as ascites or variceal bleeds.

-Regular ultrasound scans and annual alpha feto protein levels should be part of a long term review to screen for development of malignancy secondary to cirrhosis.
+Regular ultrasound scans and annual alpha-fetoprotein levels should be part of a long-term review to screen for the development of malignancy secondary to cirrhosis.

 ii.
 Liver transplantation:

-Indications and timing for a liver transplant depends on the success of the Kasai portoenterostomy and the rate of complications.
+Indications and timing for a liver transplant depend on the success of the Kasai portoenterostomy and the rate of complications.
 Infants who had failed Kasai surgeries will require transplantation within 6 months to 2 years.
 Children with BASM syndrome have an increased risk of early mortality and morbidity and thus the need for transplantation is greater.
-Living related liver transplantation is successful in Taiwan and Japan and allow for planned and timely transplantation with good reported outcomes.
+Living-related liver transplantation is successful in Taiwan and Japan and allows for planned and timely transplantation with good reported outcomes. [/toggle]